Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 |A bicycle that malfunctions could decrease your control and cause you to fall.
 Fully examine all of the bicycle before each ride.
 If there is a problem, do not ride the bicycle, but take it to your local bike dealer for inspection and repair.|

-If the rider replaces the crank or tires with different models, the rider should use caution as there is a possible reduction of toe-clearance and the possibility of contact with the ground may be increased.
+If you replace the crank or tires with different models, you should use caution as there is a possible reduction of toe-clearance and the possibility of contact with the ground may be increased.

 To rotate angle of your handlebar: